adh182/finite-sp-quantum-simulation/README.md

 ## Results
 ### Energy Estimation

-Quantum circuit constructed with QPE algorithm cannot obtain proper energy estimation due to nonconvergance value in higher iterations.
+Quantum circuit constructed with QPE algorithm cannot obtain proper energy estimation due to nonconvergance value in higher iterations with 4, 5, and 6 qubits as shown in the figure below.

 ![alt text](https://github.com/adh182/finite-sp-quantum-simulation/blob/master/data/en-vs-it.png?raw=true)

-This is caused by some reasons.
+This nonconvergance is caused by some reasons.
 First, there might be error and imperfection of the constructed circuit, especially in the connection between time-evolution operator in simulation register and working register.
 Second, the QPE Algorithm implemented in this circuit could not work properly due to the precense of noise and decoherence on the quantum gates.
 Furthermore, rotational gates used in this circuit caused readout error.

 ### Probability distribution with 4, 5 and 6 qubits